Dog on Death Row

-Dr. Debbie tells us that should be a big call out to David's community to change the way they are handling this.
+Dr. Debbie tells us that should be a big call out to David’s community to change the way they handled this.
 In the community she lives in, there are actually Animal Advisory Committees that oversee animal bite situations.
 She even served on one for a period of three years.
 She says these situations are never cut and dry so there should never be one law with zero strikes.
 They actually have a three-strike rule in her town where if it were something malicious or something violent, it would be a totally different situation.
 But fortunately the cases are individually evaluated.
 However, when you have one person or even two people that make this level of a decision, it's unfair.

-David tells us that there has been a lot of outcry over this and a lot of opposition to the town's handling of this.
-He says it's pretty obvious that this is pretty political and underhanded.
+David tells us that there had been a lot of outcry over this and a lot of opposition to the town's handling of this.
+He says it’s pretty obvious it was pretty political and underhanded.
 However, in the state of Connecticut, there are two laws.
 One is 22-357 that protects you and your pets on their own property in the case of trespassing, damage to property, etc. Simon's clearly protected on that.
-This is the basis upon which his insurance company denied the teenager's claim.
+This is the basis upon which his insurance company denied the teenager’s claim.
 But there's also law 22-358, and if you look it up, basically what that does, it gives the animal control officer wide latitude to make any decision they want, for any reason they want.
 And so that almost negates any kind of two or three bite rule.

 Wilma Melville, National Disaster Search Dog Foundation

 The founder of the National Disaster Search Dog Foundation, Wilma Melville, shares stories of growing her nationally recognized organization by rescuing the dogs that would go on to rescue humans.